mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 can be returned as a result of the division of the same entities, or using it should not modify the expression template on multiplication.

-The [@MP-UNITS] library chose the following names here:
+We chose the following names here:

 - `one` in the domain of units,
 - `dimension_one` in the domain of dimensions,